cristian-guerrero/legion-go-tricks/README.md

     - Setting TDP this way will also set fan curves appropriately.
     - steam-patch should similarly work on the LGO
 - Screen Refresh Rate - only refresh rates that work are 60Hz and 144Hz, everything else is not usable/has issues.
-  - 144Hz additionally has bugs, but can be resolved via installing Valve's Neptune kernel.
+  - 144Hz additionally has bugs, but can be resolved
     - Instructions to do so for NobaraOS v39 can be found [here](#fix-60hz-and-144hz-only-for-nobaraos-v39)
+    - Bazzite (testing branch) should be working with minimal changes
+      - Bazzite will move their LGO fixes to their main branch very soon, probably around Jan 19th 2024
 - adaptive/auto display brightness doesn't work yet
   - manual brightness slider in steam UI works without issues
   - there's work in progress from devs for to get this fully working

 ## What has issues

-- Battery indicator - it doesn't consistently work, but has a usable workaround
+- Battery Indicator - It doesn't consistently work, but has a usable workaround
+- Battery Estimated Time Remaining - It's often incorrect

 ### Known bugs

-- User report that 60Hz on Neptune kernel occasionally forces a 30fps cap on 60Hz
+- User bug reports that 60Hz occasionally forces a 30fps cap on 60Hz
-  - 144Hz is completely functional
+  - 144Hz is completely functional, you can use it to set a 72 or 36 fps cap if you want something lower than 144hz
   - if anybody can replicate, please report it
     - user reports:
       - Games that did not have the issue: